Redcore-Development/Simple-Node-Obfuscator/README.md

 ## What it is:

-A simple wrapper around the javascript-obfuscator npm pacakge that will include and produce complete code file structre.
+A simple wrapper around the javascript-obfuscator npm package that will include and produce a complete code file structure.

 ## What it is not: